Proposed Solution for Synchronizing the Contents of Asuran Repositories

 Syncing to a remote repository can be accomplished by either

-interrogating the remote repository using ChunkHash
+interrogating the remote repository6 using ChunkHash

 rather than